Edgestream Partners L.P. Takes $1.40 Million Position in Arch Capital Group Ltd. (NASDAQ:ACGL)

-Edgestream Partners L.P. purchased a new stake in Arch Capital Group Ltd. (NASDAQ:ACGL – Get Rating) in the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund purchased 30,713 shares of the insurance provider’s stock, valued at approximately $1,397,000.
+Edgestream Partners L.P. purchased a new stake in shares of Arch Capital Group Ltd. (NASDAQ:ACGL – Get Rating) during the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm purchased 30,713 shares of the insurance provider’s stock, valued at approximately $1,397,000.

-Other hedge funds also recently made changes to their positions in the company.
-Steward Partners Investment Advisory LLC boosted its stake in Arch Capital Group by 159.0% during the first quarter.
-Steward Partners Investment Advisory LLC now owns 1,225 shares of the insurance provider’s stock valued at $59,000 after buying an additional 752 shares during the period.
-Envestnet Asset Management Inc. boosted its stake in Arch Capital Group by 5.8% during the first quarter.
-Envestnet Asset Management Inc. now owns 643,146 shares of the insurance provider’s stock valued at $31,141,000 after buying an additional 35,179 shares during the period.
-Commonwealth Equity Services LLC boosted its stake in Arch Capital Group by 7.7% during the first quarter.
-Commonwealth Equity Services LLC now owns 16,519 shares of the insurance provider’s stock valued at $799,000 after buying an additional 1,179 shares during the period.
-Victory Capital Management Inc. boosted its stake in Arch Capital Group by 3.6% during the first quarter.
-Victory Capital Management Inc. now owns 255,070 shares of the insurance provider’s stock valued at $11,649,000 after buying an additional 8,867 shares during the period.
-Finally, Clearstead Advisors LLC boosted its stake in Arch Capital Group by 2,098.7% during the first quarter.
-Clearstead Advisors LLC now owns 10,334 shares of the insurance provider’s stock valued at $500,000 after buying an additional 9,864 shares during the period.
-87.61% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other hedge funds have also recently made changes to their positions in ACGL.
+Philo Smith Capital Corp bought a new position in shares of Arch Capital Group during the second quarter worth about $19,020,000.
+Brandywine Global Investment Management LLC raised its position in shares of Arch Capital Group by 0.4% during the second quarter.
+Brandywine Global Investment Management LLC now owns 364,312 shares of the insurance provider’s stock worth $16,573,000 after acquiring an additional 1,621 shares during the last quarter.
+United Capital Financial Advisers LLC raised its position in shares of Arch Capital Group by 42.2% during the second quarter.
+United Capital Financial Advisers LLC now owns 7,691 shares of the insurance provider’s stock worth $350,000 after acquiring an additional 2,283 shares during the last quarter.
+Rhumbline Advisers raised its position in shares of Arch Capital Group by 16.1% during the second quarter.
+Rhumbline Advisers now owns 360,383 shares of the insurance provider’s stock worth $16,394,000 after acquiring an additional 50,090 shares during the last quarter.
+Finally, AlphaCrest Capital Management LLC raised its position in shares of Arch Capital Group by 30.7% during the second quarter.
+AlphaCrest Capital Management LLC now owns 72,760 shares of the insurance provider’s stock worth $3,310,000 after acquiring an additional 17,081 shares during the last quarter.
+87.61% of the stock is owned by institutional investors and hedge funds.

-Arch Capital Group (NASDAQ:ACGL – Get Rating) last released its earnings results on Thursday, October 27th.
-The insurance provider reported $0.28 earnings per share for the quarter, beating analysts’ consensus estimates of $0.24 by $0.04.
+Arch Capital Group (NASDAQ:ACGL – Get Rating) last announced its earnings results on Thursday, October 27th.
+The insurance provider reported $0.28 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.24 by $0.04.
 Arch Capital Group had a return on equity of 13.16% and a net margin of 13.89%.
-The company had revenue of $2.72 billion during the quarter, compared to analyst estimates of $2.45 billion.
-During the same quarter in the previous year, the company posted $0.74 EPS.
-Arch Capital Group’s revenue for the quarter was up 31.2% on a year-over-year basis.
-As a group, sell-side analysts forecast that Arch Capital Group Ltd. will post 4.02 EPS for the current year.
+The company had revenue of $2.72 billion for the quarter, compared to analysts’ expectations of $2.45 billion.
+During the same quarter in the previous year, the firm earned $0.74 earnings per share.
+Arch Capital Group’s quarterly revenue was up 31.2% on a year-over-year basis.
+On average, sell-side analysts forecast that Arch Capital Group Ltd. will post 4.02 earnings per share for the current fiscal year.

 About Arch Capital Group